Last will and testament

 Appointing the Executor

-Once the will is authenticated, the judge will appoint an executor who will oversee the probate process and settle the estate.
+Once the will is authenticated, the judge will appoint an executor to oversee the probate process and settle the estate.
 The executor will receive legal documents that allow them to act and enter into transactions on behalf of the estate.
 These documents may be referred to as "letters of testamentary," "letters or authority," or "letters of administration."

 If a will is not left by the decedent, the court will appoint the next of kin as the administrator of the estate.
 This is typically a surviving spouse or adult child.
 This individual is not obligated to serve and can decline the appointment.